splaisan/GenomicConsensus/doc/VariantCallerFunctionalSpecification.rst

-A particularly useful option is ``--referenceWindow/-w``: this option allows the user to direct the tool to perform variant calling exclusively on a *window* of the reference genome, where the
+A particularly useful option is ``--referenceWindow/-w``: this option allows the user to direct the tool to perform variant calling exclusively on a *window* of the reference genome.

 Invoking